Harvey doubling back after Houston deluge, Louisiana in crosshairs

 People were rescued from "pretty much everywhere," said Cmdr.
 Jim Spitler, commanding officer of Air Station Houston.
 "Most of them are rooftops, but they've been on top of cars, they've been on bridges, they've been in their attics."

-Phil McCausland reported from Houston, Corky Siemaszko reported from New York City
+Phil McCausland reported from New Orleans, Corky Siemaszko reported from New York City